Skip to main content

 Secure the home and any valuables

-If there's a trust: begin trust administration
+If there's a trust: begin trust settlement

 Keep detailed records of all expenses and distributions